Master of Arts in Sociology

 The Admissions Process

-You must be admitted by both our Graduate School and the master’s in Sociological Practice program.
+You must be admitted by both our Graduate School and the Master in Sociology program (either the applied or thesis track).
 Consult the Graduate School Admissions Instructions for complete details, including how to register online.

 The sociology program has a continuous admission policy throughout the year as long as space is available.
-However, if you need financial assistance, you typically must apply for it by March 1.
+However, if you need financial assistance, you typically must apply by March 1st.

 The sociology program offers a limited number of tuition fellowships and merit-based awards.
 We also have teaching assistantships available for students who have previously enrolled in a college teaching practicum that is offered in the program.
 Students are not eligible for a teaching assistantship until their second semester in residence unless they have previous teaching experience at the post-secondary level.
 Teaching assistantships include tuition assistance and a semester stipend paid by the month.
 For information about grants, loans, employment, scholarships and veterans’ benefits, contact the Office of Financial Aid.